-The goal in a standards-based class is to ensure that students master the essential standards for the class.
-The student should meet with the teacher to determine which assessments need improvement and establish a reassessment plan with the teacher to learn the material and set a date to be reassessed.
-If the student demonstrates a higher level of mastery on the re-assessment, then the newer score will replace the older score.
+The goal in a standards-based class is to ensure that students master the essential outcomes for the class.
+The student should meet with the teacher to determine which outcomes need improvement and fill out a reassessment agreement to create a plan to learn the material and set a date to be reassessed.
+If the student demonstrates a higher level of mastery on the outcome assessment, then the newer score will replace the older score.
 Again, the focus is to improve the student's mastery of the content and skills required in each unit, so extra credit points, or score penalties for retesting, are not used in standards-based grading.